Managing Data @Melbourne

 In order to comply with the attribution requirements of the Creative Commons license (CC-BY), we request that you cite as above, or be sure to include:

-- Author/creator: Research & Collections, University of Melbourne
+- Author/creator: Digital Stewardship (Research), University of Melbourne

 - Title of the work: Managing Data @Melbourne [online course]